diegomazala/tucano/doc/framebufferTutorial.md

 The Framebuffer Class holds a common and very useful OpenGL FBO.
 FBOs are used mainly, but certainly not only, for offscreen rendering, that is, tunneling the rendered image to a Texture instead to the screen.
+This is very useful for multipass effects, where the output of the first render pass is saved to a FBO Texture Attachment, that is received as input for the second pass.
+The second pass might render directly to the screen buffer, or yet to another Texture Attachment to serve as input for a third pass, and so on.

 An FBO can hold up to a maximum number of textures (Attachments), having the restriction that all of them have the same size.